 Male vocals are somewhat thin while female vocals are pushed well forward.
 They have good articulation and clarity but lack density and body.
 Additionally, they tend to come off as harsh and fatiguing at anything above low volume, especially female vocals.

 Treble is very laid back and positioned far behind the upper midrange peak.
 There’s a fairly large dip between 5kHz-10kHz so there is no sibilance or treble stridency.
 It’s not an aggressive treble but it’s not all that detailed either as vocals and upper midrange instruments will wash out the finer treble details.

 Soundstage dimensions are small to average and have more depth than width.
 Vocals are positioned toward the front of the stage and close to the listener.
 Imaging is moderate and instrument separation is below average as vocals tend to dominate the soundscape.

 The Hifiman TWS600 is an unusual release.
 In terms of its physical aspects, comfort and functionality it is a solid product.
 However, it has a really bizarre tuning that is harsh, fatiguing and frankly unpleasant.
 I could see this being suitable for audiobooks and podcasts due to the clarity and forwardness of its vocal presentation but it falls way short when it comes to music unless you’re willing to do some drastic manipulation with EQ.

-It also lacks support for hi-res Bluetooth codecs like aptX and LDAC.
+It also lacks support for hi-res Bluetooth codecs like aptX.
 I have much respect for Hifiman as a company (I love the Sundara) but there’s no way that I would recommend the TWS600 to anyone, especially when there are so many more affordable alternatives out there.